mharen/mharen.github.io/blog/2011/2011-04-speed-matters-how-to-talk-about-in.md

 <font size="6"><strong>The Four Degrees of Speed</strong>:</font>  <ol style="font-size: 20px; font-weight: bold;">   <li>Google </li>    <li>Text Message </li>    <li>Email </li>    <li>Everything Else </li> </ol>

 <strong>I. At Google speed, things happen immediately.</strong> The feedback cycle is so fast it’s comparable to typing on a keyboard—your actions are reflected on the screen without delay.
 Some sites work very hard to achieve this speed.
-Facebook is close, but the only one that is consistently fast as all hell (like Google) is <a href="http://stackoverflow.com/">StackOverflow</a> and its network of <a href="http://stackexchange.com/">StackExchange sites</a>.
+Facebook is close, but the only one that is consistently fast as all hell (like Google) is [StackOverflow](http://stackoverflow.com/) and its network of [StackExchange sites](http://stackexchange.com/).
 (NB: I originally called this level “instant message speed”, but that’s actually not consistently fast enough to earn the top spot.)

 It’s important to note that many people who have underpowered, spyware-infested PCs *never reach this speed*.
 These people usually hate computers because all they know are bad, slow computers.
 To them, launching a picture from their local hard drive takes 15 seconds, which brings us to level 2: text message speed.